-Copies of the assessments for each user and operator should be kept in the relevant School, Service of SRI offices.
+Copies of the assessments for each user and operator should be kept in the relevant College, Service or Institute offices.

 5.7 Review

 This policy will be kept under review and may be amended by the University after consultation.
 Appropriate measures will be taken to inform staff of any changes.